17 Best Ski Resorts in the USA, 2022

 Park City is part of the EPIC Pass program.

 Telluride wins one of the top spots for its diverse terrain, great selection of lodging on and off the mountain, and the charming ski town of Telluride right at the base of the mountain.
 You can ski down at the end of the day and not have to worry about driving to a nearby town.

 Telluride is tucked off on its own at the end of a valley in southwest Colorado.
 This works as an advantage and a disadvantage.
-The great part is short lift lines and less crowds, but it takes a while to get here.
+The great part is short lift lines and less crowds, but it takes a while to get here, and accommodation is expensive.
 It's worth the effort.

 Telluride gets about 23 feet of snow each year.
 If you time it right, you can expect some great powder days.
 This is also a wonderful place for a family ski vacation, as roughly 60 percent of the terrain is targeted towards beginner and intermediate skiers and boarders.